 All Department of Medicine faculty fall within one of five career tracks under the School's Clinical Science Tracks for Promotion.
 See the Frequently Asked Questions document below for information specific to Department of Medicine faculty.

 Determining the most appropriate track for a faculty member is made on the basis of the overall direction of a candidate’s academic career, taking into account the allocation of time to clinical activity, research and teaching.
 Nominations for faculty appointments and promotion and the granting of tenure are made by the Department of Medicine to the School of Medicine.
+Select a path below to learn more about the process.

 To inform candidates during the process, the Department of Medicine has prepared additional documents to help faculty through the process.
 See the list of attachments below.